aventurino13/LectureNotes/angularServices.md

     var vm = this;
     vm.items = [];

+    vm.count = GetItems.counterGetter();// function gets count on initiation of html load

+    vm.counting = function(){   //funciton attached to button click ic.counting on html button GetItems.counterSetter();  //calling the function to set counter vm.count = GetItems.counterGetter(); //then recalls to get the new count }

     vm.getItems = function(){     //--> you want to call this whenever you want to put it in a function GetItems.getItems.then(function(data){ //--> this is a function being called